 Here comes NAVASA, a Delmarva-based Psytronica duo that is not afraid to speak to truth and say it like it is.
-On their just-released album Redusted, they feature a track called “Omnipresent”, a song containing a lyric warning people that the world’s power elites have invaded everyone’s lives, that the 1% are maintaining strict control over a very narrow narrative, and how these destructive actions can pit people against each other.
-Considering they wrote “Omnipresent” back in early 2019, it seems like NAVASA uncannily predicted what the world would be going through in 2020.
+On their newest album Redusted, they feature a track called “Omnipresent”, a song containing a lyric warning people that the world’s power elites have invaded everyone’s lives, that the 1% are maintaining strict control over a very narrow narrative, and how these destructive actions can pit people against each other.
+Considering they wrote “Omnipresent” back in early 2019, it seems like NAVASA uncannily predicted what the world would be going through in 2020 and beyond.
 A video for the track shows a robot-war thriller-mystery with drum blips, high bass and swirling synths leading the way in a glorious centrifuge of imagination.
 Hard to beat.

 The rest of the pair’s Redusted album takes a journey through indie altrock, ambient soundscapes, pressing inner-vision lyrics, giant chunks of guitar fuzz and a blatant embrace of art with a sensibility that doesn’t deny the hooks.
 Tammy Sue Everett plays drums and sings while Gregory Thomas Biribauer plays guitar surrounded by electronic elements.
 “We attempt to make music that can let a listener travel without moving,” says Everett, “but we also like people to think for themselves”.
 Biribauer adds, “We are strong supporters of press and media that are striving to tell the truth and not just go along with a scripted fiction.”